davmacario/tiny_hack/1-mood-sip/docs/software.md

 ![Decision Strategy](../assets/classification-model.png)

-Facial expression analysis is carried out by a combination of both onboard models (powered by [Focoos AI](https://focoos.ai) and [Z-Ant](https://github.com/ZantFoundation/Z-Ant)), and Gemini 2.5 Flash, running in the cloud.
+The implementation is structured in two stages, carried out by a combination of both onboard models (powered by [Focoos AI](https://focoos.ai) and [Z-Ant](https://github.com/ZantFoundation/Z-Ant)) Facial expression analysis is , and LLM, running in the cloud.

+1. Onboard Monitoring – The Nicla Vision camera continuously observes the user and tracks environmental factors as well as previous drinking patterns.
+Using a classification model, it detects whether a person is present, standing near, or sitting in front of the bottle.

+The clasification dataset used for the model is MIT Indoor Scene Recognition (on Roboflow) and Celebrity face Image Dataset (on Kaggle).

+2. Mood Analysis via Companion App – When connected to the MoodSip Companion App, a cloud-based AI (Gemini 2.5 Flash) analyzes the user’s facial expressions to assess stress or mood, confirming whether a hydration prompt is needed.

 The onboard models are used to detect whether the user is present and sitting in front of the bottle.